Best Smoked Turkey Rub – Quick Facts

 Instructions

-- Add ingredients to a small bowl; stir to combine.
+- Add all of the ingredients to a small bowl; stir to combine.

-- Coat the outside of the turkey with this dry rub and smoke – we love this Smoked Turkey Breast recipe and our Smoked Turkey recipe!
+- Use the homemade dry rub to coat the outside of the turkey and place on the smoker – we love this smoked turkey breast recipe and our smoked turkey recipe!

 Notes